 How Do I Get a Foreign Qualification?

-Getting foreign qualification for your LLC is usually fairly simple, and typically just involves acquiring a certificate of authority in that state.
+Getting a foreign qualification for your corporation or LLC is usually fairly simple, and typically just involves acquiring a certificate of authority in that state.
 It’s a little like a permission slip from the state, granting you the rights and privileges of conducting business there.

 First, you need to be in good standing with your state of formation.
-This might seem like a no-brainer, but most states will not accept the registration of a foreign LLC if it is non-compliant in its home state.
-Many states may also require you to get a certificate of good standing from your home state, or a copy of your original articles of organization.
+This might seem like a no-brainer, but most states will not accept the registration of a foreign LLC or corporation if it is non-compliant in its home state.
+Many states may also require you to get a certificate of good standing from your home state or a copy of your original formation documents.

 You also need to check that your business name is available in the state where you’re foreign qualifying.
 While it’s unlikely, another business could already have the rights to your business name (or one similar to it) in your new state.
 If that’s the case, you’ll have to apply for a different assumed name.

 While you’re at it, you should also appoint a registered agent in each new state where you want to operate.
-If you’ve already formed your business as an LLC, you already have an agent for your home state, but you need to have a registered agent located in each state where you operate your business.
+If you’ve already formed your business, you already have an agent for your home state, but you need to have a registered agent located in each state where you operate your business.

 Once you have these components, you can apply for a certificate of authority in each new state.
 As part of the process, be prepared to provide any documents the new state might request.
-This could include your articles of organization, your operating agreement, a certificate of good standing, and more.
+This could include your formation documents, your operating agreement or corporate bylaws, a certificate of good standing, and more.

 After you’ve been granted a certificate of authority for the new state, you can maintain that registration by meeting the annual requirements of that state.
 That usually entails filing an annual report, getting local licenses, and paying any required fees.